A Presidential Memoir, without a

 That Obasanjo, a rambunctious retired

-military officer should capitulate so easily, and without protest, should not come
+military officer, should capitulate so easily and without protest should not come anyone by surprise.
+He was then scheming to subvert our

-undermining the term limits.
+constitutional framework as it relates to the succession process to undermine the term limits.
 Going by his calculation, anything worth doing to be the

-good boy of influential western powers and in the good book of international
+good boy of influential Western powers and in the good book of international

 age-old component of the Nigerian state.